BeamNG/BeamNG-MATLAB-Simulink-integration/docs/source/matlab/examples.md

 beamng_copy_examples
 ```

 The live scripts are located in `examples/matlab`.
-We recommend you to run all examples yourself *section by section* by clicking on the **Run Section** button in the MATLAB Toolstrip at the top of the Live Editor.
+We recommend you to run all examples yourself by clicking on the **Run** button in the MATLAB Toolstrip at the top of the Live Editor.

 ## Example 1: Vehicle State Plotting